Want to Remove Your Upper Lip Hair? Here’s What to KnowJanuary 20, 2021

 Always follow the instructions on the pack whenever you try DIY hair removal.
 Ismiel says to take particular note of the application and removal instructions with waxes and developing times with creams, and never exceed the recommended times.

-Tip #5: Whatever Products You Use, Make Sure They’re Formulated for the Face
+Make Sure Your Products Are Formulated for the Face

-Using a hair-removal cream, wax or razor that’s not formulated for your face can make things go awry quickly.
-As we mentioned before, the skin on your face is normally more sensitive and delicate than the rest of your body, so don’t try to get away with using a hair-removal cream made for your legs on your upper lip.
+As we mentioned before, the skin on your face is normally more sensitive and delicate than the rest of your body, so don’t try using a hair removal cream made for your body on your upper lip.
 If you need a recommendation, we like the Nad’s Hair Removal Cream for its ability to dissolve unwanted facial hair in as few as four minutes and the Facial Wax Strips, which are formulated for delicate facial skin and are easy to use.